Scottish Women's Football League Cup: SWFL Second Division Cup

 The Scottish Women's Football League Second Division Cup was played from 2012 to 2019, and was only open to teams in the four groups of the Scottish Women's Football League Second Division (Central, East, North and West).
 Representing level 3 (2012–2015) and then level 4 (2016–2019), it was the league cup for the lowest tier at that time in the women's football league system.

 The tournament consisted of six rounds, including the final.
 All matches were played over only one leg.
 With between 40 and 50 teams entering, only some teams took part in the first round.
 The winners met the remainder in the second round, a standard last-32 knockout.

 The league reconstruction in 2020 introduced a new SWF Championship division (and cup), along similar lines to the SWFL First Division, while the teams below formed a standalone 'Recreational' setup, continuing the SWFL name and the format of regional groups.
 The First Division Cup again became the SWFL League Cup, but with no second tier below the new SWFL groups, the Second Division Cup was discontinued.

+ScottishPower became title sponsor of the SWFL Cup and Plate in 2024, along with the Championship and League One Cup and the Highlands and Islands League Cup.